snico432/injection-tracker/report/report.md

 | mAP@50-95 | 0.443 | 0.501 | 0.312 | 0.441 |

-### Fourth Model: Second Dataset, even larger image size
+### Fourth Model: Second Dataset, Largest Image Size

-This model was trained at an image size of `imgsz=2560`.
-YOLO automatically determined the batch size to be 4.
-All other hyperparameters remained the same as the second and third models.
+This model was trained with an image size of 2560 × 2560 (imgsz=2560).
+YOLO automatically selected a batch size of 4, given GPU memory constraints.
+All other hyperparameters were identical to those used in the second and third models.

 #### Performance Metrics